Henshall/php-paypal-wrapper/readme.md

 ### Step 3.
 Once they authorize the payment, they will be redirected back to your website according to the 'redirect_url' variable you set in the config file.
-We can then execute the code.
+They will pass along two parameters: 1) PayerId 2) paymentID  - we will need these parameters in order to execute the payment.
 ```php
 // CREATE THE CLASS
 $paypalWrapper = new PaypalWrapper;